cse110-sp24-group32/cse110-sp24-group32/specs/adrs/05-13-2024-markdown-renderer.md

 ## Context and Problem Statement

 Our app has functionality to allow a user to create a markdown note, either templated or not from a pre-defined "developer friendly" MD template (meeting notes, design artifact, GitHub task, code snippet).
 Thus, we needed to include a markdown renderer as a co-dependency for our application to work.
-We considered different options and chose the one that fit our project the best.
+We considered different options and chose the one that fit our project the best without making the project too bloated with unused code.

 ## Considered Options